Skip to Main Content

 • Calicivirus (C): This virus also targets the respiratory tract but can cause many other symptoms, including oral ulcers, lameness, and, in severe cases, pneumonia.
 Calicivirus is highly contagious, spreading through direct contact and contaminated surfaces.

 • Panleukopenia (P): Also known as feline distemper, this highly contagious and often fatal virus attacks rapidly dividing cells in the body, such as those in the intestines, bone marrow, and developing fetuses.
-Symptoms include vomiting, diarrhea, and severe dehydration.
+Signs of the virus include vomiting, diarrhea, and severe dehydration.

 How often should the FVRCP vaccine be administered?